-An NBA player had his passport revoked in transit.
+Several years ago, when an NBA player had his passport revoked in transit.
 Only his US residency saved him from being sent back to his home country to face the government.
-In this article I’ll talk about why you want a second residency and how it can help when a government targets you.
+This article will cover why you want a second residency and how it can help when a government targets you.

-Here’s the backstory: Last week, the Turkish government accused Enes Kanter of terrorism because he supports the political opponent of Turkey’s President Erdoğan.
+Here’s the backstory: When this happened, the Turkish government accused Enes Kanter of terrorism because he supported the political opponent of Turkey’s President Erdoğan.
 Mr. Kanter is a Turkish citizen and was basically charged with terrorism by his home country.

 But, in the case of Kanter, he had a US visa.
 The airport contacted the US government and got permission to send him to the United States.
 Once assured that he would be granted entry even though his passport was revoked they put him on the next plane out.

 The reason the airport needed permission to allow him to fly was that Kanter didn’t have a valid travel document… his only passport had been revoked.
 He had a visa, but not a travel document.